ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 }
 ```

-The implementation of this endpoint is a tiny bit more complicated, as it needs to return 404 if there is no product, in other words, if the `IProductsClient.GetProduct()` method returns `null`
+The implementation of this endpoint is a tiny bit more complicated, as it needs to return 404 if there is no product, in other words, if the `IProductsClient.GetProduct()` method returns `null`.

 ```csharp
 var product = await productsClient.GetProduct(productId);